 It almost goes without saying that one person could be motivated by many things, depending on the context.
 This isn’t the time to expound on your deep love of ice cream and dogs and wax poetic about how you’d cross oceans and climb mountains to eat a cone or pet a pup—unless of course the job is ice cream taster or dog walker.

-When you’re answering the interview question pick one career-focused idea that’s relevant to the role and company you’re applying for.
+Pick one career-focused idea that’s relevant to the role and company you’re applying for.
 “If it’s a small startup and growing company and you are motivated by learning new things and being challenged, that’s a great answer because that’s going to be the environment you’re in,” Goodfellow says.

-3. But Be Honest
+3. But be honest.

 Don’t get so carried away tailoring a perfect response based on the role and the company that you lose what actually motivates you in the process.
-“It’s a good way to screen yourself…like is this even the role that makes sense for you as a candidate?” says Nathan.

 “If it doesn’t feel like an honest statement to you, it won’t for the listener,” Nathan warns.
 So as you ponder and plan your answer, be wary of one that you think sounds good but isn’t authentic.
 “If it doesn’t really speak to you, it’s going to be received as very phony.”